-Course Objectives: This course deals with the basic concepts of HVDC transmission system, its applications and analysis of HVDC converters with their control circuitry.
+This course deals with the basic concepts of HVDC transmission system, its applications and analysis of HVDC converters with their control circuitry.
 It also emphasizes on reactive power control in HVDC system using FACTS devices.

-Economics & terminal equipment of HVDC transmission systems: Types of HVDC links - Apparatus required for HVDC systems - Comparison of AC & DC transmission, application of DC transmission System - Planning & modern trends in D.C. transmission.
+Economics & terminal equipment of HVDC transmission systems: Types of HVDC links - Apparatus required for HVDC systems - Comparison of AC & DC transmission, application of DC transmission System - typical layout of a HVDC converter station -Planning & modern trends in D.C. transmission.